The coverage of politics in this country is fundamentally flawed, as we too often report the personalities over the actual policy.

 In this country, we have a problem.
 We confuse politics for entertainment, and government for sport.
 Sadly, we’re so far down the rabbit hole, the media doesn’t understand the reason why our politicians are stupid, abrasive and embarrassing, is them.
 The reason why Pauline Hanson wore a burqa, or why Bronwyn Bishop targeted fictional socialists from the cockpit of her helicopter, or why a 4chan meme was openly discussed in parliament, it’s because we too readily offer them a platform in order to drag clicks.

 Understanding is difficult (and less popular) than easy criticism and the artistic elevation of the awful.

-This morning, we had another example.
+Back in June, we had another example.
 Kristina Kenneally’s plan to use Dutton to defeat Dutton was quickly picked up as ‘bloodsport’ by The Conversation’s Michelle Grattan, who labelled it as “a perfect matchup for those into political blood sports.”